pablodecm/paper-inferno/paper/paper.md

 distribution $r$ and $\lambda$, but not on $s$  or $b$ that are a function of the mixture coefficients.
 <!-- TODO: link to proof of sufficiency in appendix -->
-In practise, the probability density function of signal and background are not known analytically but only samples are available for complex scientific simulators, so alternative approaches are required.
+In practise, the probability density functions of signal and background are not known analytically, and only forward samples are available through simulation, so alternative approaches are required.

 While the synthetic nature of this example allows to rapidly generate training data